Muthuram3010/credit-risk-analysis/README.md

 This code demonstrates how to train a machine learning model for credit risk assessment using Gradient Boosting and provides an explanation of individual predictions using SHAP (SHapley Additive exPlanations) for interpretability.

-Overview:
-Dataset: The code uses the Breast Cancer dataset (from sklearn.datasets) as an example.
-The dataset is split into training and testing sets for model training and evaluation.
 Model: A GradientBoostingClassifier is trained to predict a binary target (malignant or benign tumor in the dataset).
 Interpretability: The SHAP library is used to explain the model's predictions by calculating feature importance and providing natural language explanations.